belle2/basf2/analysis/doc/FlavorTagger.rst

 as input.
 But then it turned out that ``qp`` is more powerful.
 The names of the variables remained the same just for practical use.

-``B0_hasTrueTargetCategory<Name>``: These variables tell you if you have the target of a specific category for each event.
-For example, :math:`B_0\to e^+ \nu X^-` is the decay corresponding to the electron category.
+``hasTrueTargetCategory<Name>``: These variables tell you if you have the target of a specific category for each event.
+For example, :math:`B^0\to e^+ \nu X^-` is the decay corresponding to the electron category.
 This variable returns 1 if there is an :math:`e^+` which is a primary daughter of the B0 tag by checking the MC information.
 0 else.
 Similar for the other categories.

-The standard flavor tagger combines all 13 tags of all 13 categories for each event.  ``B0_hasTrueTargetCategory<Name>`` only tells you which categories were right or not (with exceptions for kaons).
+The standard flavor tagger combines all 13 tags of all 13 categories for each event.  ``hasTrueTargetCategory<Name>`` only tells you which categories were right or not (with exceptions for kaons).

 Efficiency Calculation and Validation Plots
 -------------------------------------------

-If you want to calculate the efficiency of the FlavorTagger on your own File and produce qr plots, use the script analysis/examples/flavorTaggerEfficiency.py giving your file and the B0 tree name as arguments:
+If you want to calculate the efficiency of the FlavorTagger on your own File and produce qr plots, use the script analysis/release-validation/CPVTools/flavorTaggerEfficiency.py giving your file and the ntuple tree name as arguments:

 ::